MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 There are two other keywords, `under` and `group`.
 `under` allows routes share to code, like say for authentication.
 They also can share parts of their path.
-For example parts of an api that need authentication might be all under `/protected`.
+For example, parts of an API that need authentication might be all under `/protected`.

     get '/unsafe' => 'unsafe';